chromaui/chromatic-docs/test.md

 - **Unpredictable resource hosts**: Resources that load from unpredictable or flaky sources may not load in time (15s) to capture.
 Workaround this by serving resources as [static files in Storybook](https://storybook.js.org/configurations/serving-static-files/) or using a [placeholder service](https://placeholder.com/).
 Learn more about how we [load resources](resource-loading).

 - **Skip stories**: Some stories may render unpredictably intentionally.
 If this is the case you may want to [ignore the story](ignoring-elements) from testing and move on.

+- **Introduce a delay**: As a last resort, you can try adding a [delay](delay).
+This will delay Chromatic's snapshot for a specified amount of time.
+The trouble with this technique whilst it may make the problem less common, it may not eliminate it completely.

 If you want to utilize the above techniques to ensure consistency for Chromatic's tests, but you still want random elements for your local Storybook, you can use `isChromatic()` exported from [our package](isChromatic) to check for the Chromatic environment.